 This will be simple for some businesses, as they are dialed in to one specific thing, such as a specific industry or vertical.
 For full-service agencies, this will be a little tougher, as they “specialize” in a variety of things.

-Look around your organization: has anyone in your company spoken at a conference recently?
+Look around your organisation: has anyone in your company spoken at a conference recently?
 What did they talk about?
 What do your clients want to hear?
 Sometimes these things will be apparent, but sometimes you will have to go digging.

 2. Who Are Your Leaders?

 The next step in this process is to identify the people who will be on your committee.
-These are the people in your organization who are ahead of the curve on the subjects in which you wish to lead.
+These are the people in your organisation who are ahead of the curve on the subjects in which you wish to lead.

 You’ll also be able to tell who your leaders are based on what their schedules look like.
 Are they flying off to conferences constantly, or being asked to speak at everything from local workshops to national and international seminars?
 If a department has a problem, question, or concern on a subject, is their opinion the one everyone wants?
 If that’s the case, you’ve likely found your thought leader.

-There will probably be more than one of these people in your organization, and it’s important that each one has an opportunity to sit at the table—when you have multiple thought leaders on your committee, your thought leadership will gain more exposure.
+There will probably be more than one of these people in your organisation, and it’s important that each one has an opportunity to sit at the table—when you have multiple thought leaders on your committee, your thought leadership will gain more exposure.